antoniofull/antoniofullone.com/src/_posts/data-structures-with-javascript-singly-linked-list/index.md

   find(val) {
     let current = this.head;
     // traverse the entire list
+    // We could use also the run method and pass the
+    // callback to it
+    // But let's do it normally
     while (current) {
       if (current.val === val) {
         // we found the node